Things to remember

 dependent on the hypotenuse generated from

-the last iteration becoming re used as the new altitude
+the last iteration becoming used again as the new root

 big old trees